“Does this make me look fat?” has become a part of regular conversation. ASU researchers are exploring what this means culturally.

 Cindi SturtzSreetharan was driving her daughter home from school when her daughter asked, “Do you think my thighs look fat?”
 The child was nine years old.

-Some moms would have found this interaction heart wrenching and disconcerting.
+Some moms would have found this interaction heart-wrenching.
 This was not the case for SturtzSreetharan.
 As a linguistic anthropologist at Arizona State University, she studies the ways people use language to construct culture and meaning.
 She knew that questions like “do I look fat?” are a common conversation engagement strategy called “fat talk.”

 Her daughter could have picked it up anywhere.
 Here sat not an insecure fourth-grader, but a representation of a cultural norm.